licebeam/electron-react/README.md

+to start run:

+npm run start
-to start run: npm run electron
+- change the port in the main.js file npm run electron